t-ankishenoy/azure-docs/articles/virtual-desktop/publish-sandbox.md

 # [Azure portal](#tab/azure)
 To publish Windows Sandbox to your host pool:

+1. Sign in to the Azure portal.
-1. Under "Application source" select "File Path"
+2. Under "Application source," select **File Path**.
 3. For "Application path," enter **C:\windows\system32\WindowsSandbox.exe**.
 3. Enter "Windows Sandbox" in "Application Name"